Skip to content

 2. PacSpace computes a content hash

-As soon as your delta arrives, PacSpace canonicalizes the payload and computes a content hash — a unique fingerprint of that exact data.
+PacSpace computes a content hash — a unique fingerprint of your delta.
 If even a single character changes, the hash is completely different.

-3. Deltas are batched and a proof hash is computed
+3. A proof hash is computed and linked

 4. The proof hash is committed to PacSpace's verification layer